-OOP was a total paradigm shift with programming as it relies on classes and objects, which is a confusing pair of constructs.
+OOP was a total paradigm shift in programming because it relies on classes and objects, which is a confusing pair of constructs.
 To define these, one might say an object is an instance of a class.
-But what is a class?
-A class is a blueprint from which objects are created.
+But just what is a class?
+Basically, it is a blueprint from which objects are created.

 How do we simplify that?
 Easy:

 Think of an object as something tangible, like a phone, a record, or a cup.
 Next, think of a class as a group of similar objects.
 For example, you might group “phone”, “tablet,” and “laptop” as a class called “mobility,” and “record”, “CD”, and “cassette” into a class labeled “music.”